-Swishing your mouth with plain water freshens your breath by eliminating food particles and stimulating saliva.
+Swishing your mouth with plain water can help freshen your breath by eliminating food particles and stimulating saliva.
 Anti-bacterial mouthwashes may add extra protection by reducing plaque-causing bacteria.

 6. Skip after-dinner mints and chew gum instead.

-Sugary candies promote the growth of bacteria in your mouth and add to bad breath problems.
+Sugary candies can promote the growth of bacteria in your mouth and add to bad breath problems.
 Instead, chew sugarless gum.
-“Gum stimulates saliva, which is the mouth’s natural defense mechanism against plaque acids which cause tooth decay and bad breath,” Quinones tells .
+“Gum stimulates saliva, which is the mouth’s natural defence mechanism against plaque acids which cause tooth decay and bad breath,” Quinones tells.

 7. Keep your gums healthy.